rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 This return means that the merging was successful and it also states which strategy was used to complete the merge — `recursive`.
 You can get detailed documentation about merging strategies [here](https://git-scm.com/docs/git-merge#_merge_strategies).

-If we check the log now, we will see two main things: a) that the commit we made on GitHub when we modified `hello-world.py` has been added as well as the merge-commit (and note it references the two commits where the merge happened, `Merge: b224ffc fd92ccf`); and, b) that it states where the `HEAD` of the local repo is at — `commit 73f53659fe63ce4d22951feaf14a378cb94e182a (HEAD -> master)` — and where it is in the remote repo — `commit fd92ccffb99d416bb7c5ca755d2f24243e74ab2f (origin/master)` —:
+If we check the log now, we will see two main things: a) that the commit we made on GitHub when we modified `hello-world.py` has been added as well as the merge-commit (and note it references its two *parent-commits*, `Merge: b224ffc fd92ccf`); and, b) that it states where the `HEAD` of the local repo is at — `commit 73f53659fe63ce4d22951feaf14a378cb94e182a (HEAD -> master)` — and where it is in the remote repo — `commit fd92ccffb99d416bb7c5ca755d2f24243e74ab2f (origin/master)` —:

 ```bash
 $ git log